argoproj/argo-workflows/docs/configure-artifact-repository.md

 ## S3 compatible artifact repository bucket (such as AWS, GCS, Minio, and Alibaba Cloud OSS)

-Use the `endpoint` corresponding to your artifact provider:
+Use the `endpoint` corresponding to your provider:

 - AWS: s3.amazonaws.com
 - GCS: storage.googleapis.com